Organization rescues animals of all sizes from wildfires raging across the West

 OROVILLE, Calif.
 (NewsNation Now) — As the wildfires continue to ravage the West Coast and force people from their homes, pet owners face an unthinkable decision of having to leave their animals behind.

-Some hotels or shelters don’t accommodate pets or owners of larger animals may not have the resources to transport them on short notice.
+Some hotels or shelters don’t accommodate pets or owners of larger animals may not have the resources to transport them on short notices.

 That’s where the International Fund for Animal Welfare comes in.
 The non-profit, started in 1969, has spent years running into the flames to rescue animals that are left behind or trapped by the wildfires.
 Now, with the ongoing emergency on the West Coast. they’ve been working nonstop.